madeInLagny/TDR-EN-BLOG/_posts/2026-03-13-why-us-consumers-paid-but-may-not-get-refunded-of-reciprocal-tariffs.md

 ---
 layout: post
 title: "Why US Consumers Paid But May Not Get Refunded of 'Reciprocal' Tariffs"
-description: The Supreme Court struck down Trump's IEEPA tariffs, triggering $175 billion in refunds.
-Learn why individual buyers who paid may not see a cent and who actually gets the money back.
+description: "The Supreme Court struck down Trump's IEEPA tariffs, triggering $175 billion in refunds.
+Learn why individual buyers who paid may not see a cent and who actually gets the money back."
 categories: [TDR, us, duty drawback, e-commerce, b2c]
 image: assets/images/20260313-1.webp
 comments: false